 Just the name, that will be forever imprinted in the collective consciousness of the local population.
 So, see you "kod Londona"!

-Old "Jadransk-Podunavska" Bank, Old Vračar Savings Bank, Ivo Andrić monument, New Palace (now Presidential Palace), Old Palace (now City Hall), Pioneers Park, Terazije square, National Assembly of Serbia, Main Post Office, St. Mark's church, Tašmajdan Park, Belgrade Palace skyscraper, Cvetni Trg ("Flower Square"), Manjež Park, Yugoslav Drama Theater, Officers' Cooperative Building, Officers' Club Building, Slavija Square, Vaznesenjska Church, Old Generalstaff Building, Barracks of the 7th Army Regiment, Knez Miloš monument, Ministry of Finances building, Ministry of Transport building, Gavrilo Princip Park, Gavrilo Princip monument
+Dimitrijević house, Old "Jadransko-Podunavska" Bank, Old Vračar Savings Bank, Ivo Andrić monument, New Palace (now Presidential Palace), Savčić house, Old Palace (now City Hall), Pioneers Park, Terazije square, National Assembly of Serbia, Main Post Office, St. Mark's church, Tašmajdan Park, Konstantinović house, Belgrade Palace skyscraper, Cvetni Trg ("Flower Square"), Manjež Park, Yugoslav Drama Theater, Officers' Cooperative Building, Officers' Club Building, Slavija Square, Vaznesenjska Church, Building of the Serbian Government, Old Generalstaff Building, Barracks of the 7th Army Regiment, Knez Miloš monument, Ministry of Finance building, Ministry of Transport building, Gavrilo Princip Park, Gavrilo Princip monument

 Find it on the map ↓